 Any great story can be ruined by clichés.
 Similarly, the great experience you offer with your loyalty program can be ruined by ordinary rewards.
 Why?
 Because customers — especially in times like these — expect special treatment.
 So the question is, how can you transform your loyalty program into a VIP program?
-The answer is simple: by using the most exquisite rewards and incentives.
+The answer is simple: by using the most exquisite rewards and experiences.

 1. Exclusive Experiences

 When people first hear the words “VIP program” they immediately think about special treatment.
 And if you wish to distinguish your brand with a loyalty program, this is exactly what you need to deliver.
-But what is an exclusive experience, exactly?

 It can be a unique trip or event they can unlock with their loyalty points.
 For instance, a lavish dinner at an acclaimed restaurant, or a front-seat ticket to a fashion show.
 If your brand revolves around exclusivity, you are probably already involved in creating such events, or may have partners who could provide such opportunities.

 But you don’t need to go that far for every reward.
 An exclusive experience can be a community event hosted in one of your stores, attended by your top influencers.
 The point is to make members feel special and appreciated for being a loyal customer.